-- 41. We also stress the necessity of consistency of the Farm to Fork Strategy with international trade and the EU trade policy: while the EU further increases the requirements to be met by its farmers and the gap in standards and in competitiveness with third partners is increasing, it is crucial to agree on ambitious and solid rules regarding trade and sustainability in all our trade relations to ensure food security, a level playing field and fair competition for EU farmers, to restore growers' confidence in 21st century EU trade policy and to avoid decline and abandonment of sugar beet cultivation in the EU.
+- 51) We also stress the necessity of consistency of the Farm to Fork Strategy with international trade and the EU trade policy: while the EU further increases the requirements to be met by its farmers and the gap in standards and in competitiveness is increasing with third partners, it is crucial to agree on ambitious and solid rules regarding trade and sustainability in all our trade relations to ensure food security, a level playing field and fair competition for EU farmers, to restore growers' confidence in 21st century EU trade policy and to avoid decline and abandonment of sugar beet cultivation in the EU.
 Growers as well as society cannot accept that products that would be illegal to produce in the EU would be allowed and imported in the EU.
-The statement included in the Green Deal "Imported food that does not comply with relevant EU environmental standards is not allowed on EU markets" must materialize in practice to all trade partners and should include not only the imported product itself, but also the way it is produced, i.e. the inputs used to produce it. - 42.
-In particular, CIBE requests that all trade agreements, including those already concluded and implemented, be updated by 2025 to reflect the Farm to Fork Strategy, i.e.: - Imported agri-products should be up to the level of ambitions requested for EU agri-products by 2025 and respect the same standards of production as in the EU, be it in terms of GHG emissions or in terms of environment and biodiversity impacts;
+The statement included in the Green Deal "Imported food that does not comply with relevant EU environmental standards is not allowed on EU markets" must materialize in practice to all trade partners and should include not only the imported product itself, but also the way it is produced, i.e. the inputs used to produce it. - 52) In particular, CIBE requests that all trade agreements, including those already concluded and implemented, be updated by 2025 to reflect the Farm to Fork Strategy, i.e.: - imported agri products should be up to the level of ambitions requested for EU agri-products by 2025 and respect the same standards of production as in the EU, be it in terms of GHG emissions or in terms of environment and biodiversity impacts; - active substances that are banned in the EU should not be authorized through Import Tolerances or MRLs in imported products; - "sustainability criteria" should be defined (including the respect of the list of active substances banned for cultivation, the respect of protection of environment and GHG emissions, health and workers) to be met by third country to allow primary imported products like sugar to enter the EU market; along with a timetable for their implementation as well as the establishment of control and checks for the respect of these criteria;

-- Active substances that are banned in the EU should not be authorized through Import Tolerances or MRLs in imported products; - "Sustainability criteria" should be defined (including the respect of the list of active substances banned for cultivation, the respect of protection of environment and GHG emissions, health and workers), to be met by third countries to allow primary imported products like sugar to enter the EU market.
-In parallel, a timetable for the implementation of these sustainability criteria as well as the setting up of controls and checks for the respect of these criteria should be established; - Market access and tariff preferences should be suspended when imported sugar does not comply with these standards/criteria. - 43.
-Another urgent issue to be addressed with regards to trade is the Inward Processing Regime.
-At a time when all the EU agri-products markets have been reformed, when EU prices for agri-commodities are in line with world market prices, and when the EU is promoting high value-added export, this regime is absolutely obsolete.
+- market access and tariff preferences should be suspended when imported sugar does not comply with these standards/criteria; - 53) Another urgent issue to be addressed with regards to trade is the Inward Processing Regime.
+At a time when all the EU agri-products markets have been reformed, where EU prices for agri-commodities are in line with world market prices, and where the EU is promoting high value-added export, this regime is absolutely obsolete.
 It acts against the EU sustainable production by favouring the import of cheap commodities and ingredients from third countries in the EU, to be processed in the EU and then re-exported outside the EU.
 Sustainable food systems cannot continue to authorise such a scheme.
 The Farm to Fork Strategy should address the issue of Inward Processing Regime, which must be abolished for sugar.